Skip to main content

 We recommend using Auto Red Teaming in the following order:

-Examine the Seeds and Risk Taxonomy structure used for attack simulations.
+1. Select a Benchmark Dataset Review the Seeds and Risk Taxonomy structure used for attack simulations.

-Select a target model, configure an Attack Set, and execute automated red teaming.
+2. Create and Run an Evaluation Task Select a Target Model for vulnerability analysis, configure an Attack Set, and execute automated red teaming.

-Use metrics such as ASR and Score in the Dashboard to identify safety vulnerabilities in the model.
+3. Analyze Results Use metrics such as ASR and Score in the Dashboard to identify safety vulnerabilities in the model.